Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 A similar procedure will be repeated by the Nursing Council of New Zealand at the end of your study upon your application to sit the State Final Exam to become a registered nurse.

-If you are a new-to-Massey student, applications for this programme close on 31 January of the year of study.
+Applications for this programme close on 31 January of the year of study.
+Late applications that are complete may be considered if places allow.

 If English is not your first language you must also supply a copy of your results in an Academic International English Language Testing System (IELTS) test.
-You must have achieved at least 6.5 across all bands.
+You must have achieved at least 6.5 across all bands with no band less than 6.5 within the preceding two years.

 Referees need to be able to provide informed responses on your personal suitability for the programme.
 A referee should be someone who has known you for one year or more in the capacity of employer, educator, work colleague or person of community standing, ie kaumatua, Minister or similar.
-Your referee should not be a friend, flatmate, relative or someone who has not known you for at least a year.
+Your referee should not be a friend, flatmate, relative or someone who has known you for less than year.
 The information your referee supplies is confidential to those involved in the selection process.

 For information on prior learning, exemptions and transfer of credit or other questions: